papa28x4/danny-ma-sql-challenge/Case Study #2 - Pizza Runner/README.md

 He has prepared for us an entity relationship diagram of his database design but requires further assistance to clean his data and apply some basic calculations so he can better direct his runners and optimise Pizza Runner’s operations.

-## Business Task
-Danny is expanding his new Pizza Empire and at the same time, he wants to Uberize it, so Pizza Runner was launched!

-Danny started by recruiting “runners” to deliver fresh pizza from Pizza Runner Headquarters (otherwise known as Danny’s house) and also maxed out his credit card to pay freelance developers to build a mobile app to accept orders from customers.

 ## Entity Relationship Diagram

 ![image](https://user-images.githubusercontent.com/81607668/127271531-0b4da8c7-8b24-4a14-9093-0795c4fa037e.png)